YatoVoid/Macro-Tool/README.md

 * PyAutoGUI and pynput may require root access if capturing input globally on Linux.
 * Mouse/keyboard fails to capture outside the app on Wayland due to OS restrictions.

+## ToDo:
+* Fix Save/Load Config for multiple actions.
+* Record Should be smoother. (save only needed actions)

 ---

 ## License